pixelstack/oauth-client-test/README.md

 - Ruby 2.3+

 ## Getting Started
-- Run bundle install from the root of the project
+- Run `bundle install` from the root of the project
-- Run bin/setup-app
+- Run `bin/setup-app` from the root of the project
-- Run bin/setup
+- Run `bin/setup` from the root of the project
-- Update any required settings in config/secrets.yml
+- Update any required settings in `config/secrets.yml` (client_id, etc)
-- Run bundle exec rails s
+- Run `bundle exec rails s -p 3001`
-- Open up the supplied address from the rails server ouput in a browser
+- Open up the supplied address from the rails server output in a browser